Welcome to the first edition of the Accessibility Track of IndiaHCI.

 Anonymisation: Short Papers are anonymized.

-Submissions for demos and short papers should be made in ACM format.
+Submissions should be made in ACM format.

 All submissions need to follow ACM single column format.
 Please ensure that you use the correct template; a single-column format must be used for the reviewing phase.
 Use of different templates or formats may result in desk rejection.
 Please find the templates for format here